DiegoViqueira/Utils/README.md

 - Develop by:  Diego Viquiera

 - Content:
-  Configuration Manager: Util to read Configuration from XML File
+  -Configuration Manager: Util to read Configuration from XML File